Physics / Theoretical Physics BSc/MSci

 - Minimum academic entry requirements: BBB.

-- Other mandatory requirements: Applicants require Mathematics and Physics at Grades A or B.
+- Other mandatory requirements: Minimum of one relevant Science A-level, including practical assessment.
+Mathematics and Physics A-levels at Grades A or B.

 - Standard academic entry requirements: 36 points.